Bitter Senate impeachment trial of Trump could bog down Biden's first days

 “Mob violence goes against everything I believe in and everything our movement stands for.
 No true supporter of mine could ever endorse political violence,” Trump said.

-Some Republicans argued the impeachment drive was a rush to judgment that bypassed the customary deliberative process, such as hearings, and called on Democrats to abandon the effort for the sake of national unity and healing.
+Some Republicans argued the impeachment drive was a rush to judgment that bypassed the customary deliberative process, and called on Democrats to abandon the effort for the sake of national unity and healing.

-“Impeaching the president in such a short time frame would be a mistake,” said Kevin McCarthy, the House’s top Republican.
-“That doesn’t mean the president is free from fault.
-The president bears responsibility for Wednesday’s attack on Congress by mob rioters.”

-The Republicans voting to impeach included Liz Cheney, the No. 3 House Republican.
+The Republicans who voted to impeach included Liz Cheney, the No. 3 House Republican.

-“I am not choosing a side, I’m choosing truth,” Republican Jamie Herrera Beutler said in announcing her support for impeachment, drawing applause from Democrats.
-“It’s the only way to defeat fear.”

-The House impeached Trump in December 2019 on charges of abuse of power and obstruction of Congress stemming from his request that Ukraine investigate Biden and his son Hunter ahead of the election, as Democrats accused him of soliciting foreign interference to smear a domestic political rival.
+The House also impeached Trump in December 2019 on charges of abuse of power and obstruction of Congress stemming from his request that Ukraine investigate Biden and his son Hunter ahead of the election.
+Democrats accused him of soliciting foreign interference to smear a domestic political rival.
 The Senate in February 2020 voted to keep Trump in office.

-Reporting by David Morgan and Susan Cornwell; Additional reporting by Richard Cowan, Doina Chiacu and Lisa Lambert; Writing by John Whitesides; Editing by Mary Milliken, Peter Cooney and William Mallard
+Reporting by David Morgan and Susan Cornwell; Additional reporting by Richard Cowan, Doina Chiacu and Lisa Lambert; Writing by John Whitesides and Sonya Hepinstall; Editing by Mary Milliken, Peter Cooney and William Mallard

 Our Standards: The Thomson Reuters Trust Principles.